kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 ![plot](/pinmap.png)

 Connect these two pins via 0.1 µF Ceramic Capacitor then put two header pins after.
-Connect PIN 7 (VCC) to the power rail (+ Bus) and PIN 8 (GND) to the ground rail (- Bus).
+Connect the header pins of PIN 7 (VCC) to the power rail (+ Bus) and PIN 8 (GND) to the ground rail (- Bus).

+This is how you will be able to power on the microcontroller.
+You may ask what VCC and GND is.
+VCC stands for **Voltage Common Collector** and is the supply voltage for the circuit.
+It is usually connected to the positive (+) terminal of the power supply and is used to provide power to the various components of the circuit.
+GND on the other hand is **Ground** and is a reference point for the circuit and is commonly used as a return path for current.
+It is usually connected to the negative (-) terminal of the power supply, and is considered to be at zero voltage potential.